 The Melanie and Rosalie Albright Foundation is the only nonprofit organization in the Indianapolis area offering scholarships to youth ages 6-21 for participation in any performing arts-related opportunities at the awardee’s location of choice.
-In 2020, we have awarded five scholarships and have produced six virtual performances at no cost to the participant.

 We rely on our generous donors for their financial support to bring scholarships and theatrical opportunities to youth passionate about the performing arts.

 Aimee Albright is married to RD Albright, mother to Adam, Melanie, and Rosalie.
 Aimee is currently studying for her B.S. in Philanthropic Studies with a certificate in Event Management at the Lilly Family School of Philanthropy at Indiana University Indianapolis.
 She is a Production Assistant at the Indianapolis Symphony Orchestra’s Yuletide Celebration and produces and directs youth productions when she has the opportunity.
 You can read some of Aimee’s writings about loss, family, and faith at aimee.albright.wordpress.com